Compliance

 Meiji Seika Pharma Co., Ltd. has established the Compliance Program Guidelines and the Meiji Seika Pharma Code of Practice.
 As professionals who work in a business and with products that concern the health and lives of people, we require all executives and employees to act in accordance with high ethical standards.

 KM Biologics Co., Ltd. has established a Risk Compliance Committee chaired by the president to promote compliance and manage risks.
 The "Compliance Program Guidelines" stipulate that as a person engaged in a life-related company that handles products related to people's health, we should act with a high degree of ethics, including bioethics, as well as legal compliance.
-Also, The KM Biologics Co., Ltd. is accelerating the project to win back trust in order to raise compliance awareness among workers on site.
+Also, KM Biologics Co., Ltd. is accelerating the project to win back trust in order to raise compliance awareness among workers on site.
 We implemented a structural reform in order to strengthen the auditing function, ensure independent auditing, clarify responsibilities and authority by introducing Meiji-style plant management systems and clarify the reporting and communication routes.
 These reforms will help the organization identify and address issues early on.
 As a member of the Meiji Group, we will establish compliance system with higher standards.

 Anti-Corruption